edmondburnett/fuligin/README.md

 fuligin
 ===
-An idiosyncratic static wiki engine / site generator.
+An idiosyncratic static wiki engine / site generator (WIP).

 > "Furthermore, the hue fuligin, which is darker than black, admirably erases all folds, bunchings and gatherings so far as the eye is concerned, showing only a featureless dark." -- Gene Wolfe, The Shadow of the Torturer